 In his book Demographics and the Demand for Higher Education Carleton College economics professor Nathan Grawe argues that beginning in 2025 the demand for a college degree from four-year comprehensive institutions in Wisconsin will decline 15% or more relative to 2012.
 While it is difficult to know exactly how this general decline will impact individual institutions, it is important for us here at UWL to gather and analyze the data and trends associated with the coming demographic shift.
 For example, if we are able to maintain the current percentage of Wisconsin high school graduates in our first-year class, what could be the magnitude of the decrease in our first-year class in 2025?
-In order to offset that decrease, and maintain the current size (2175 students) of our first-year class, how much do we need to grow our percentage share of Wisconsin high school graduates in 2025, and in our own first-year class?
+In order to offset that decrease, and maintain the current size (2175 students) of our first-year class, how much do we need to grow our percentage share of Wisconsin high school graduates over the next five years?
+Moreover, what will be the demographic mix of Wisconsin high school graduates in 2025, and in our own first-year class?
 And what types of programs and services might we need to add or enhance to provide the highest quality academic experience to our demographically changing student body?